 None of the texts which were given thus far supports these premises.
-Except that 1 Tim.
+Except for that, 1 Tim.
 2:12-14 could, on face value, defend that women should not have a teaching role, and thus women resist limitations when they do.
-In a sense, this is another mirror: These words assumes that male church roles, and female limits, is already believed by the reader, and the Danvers Statement does not have to defend the truth of it.
+In a sense, this is another mirror: These words assume that male church roles, and female limits, is already believed by the reader, and the Danvers Statement does not have to defend the truth of it.

 5. The Old Testament, as well as the New Testament, manifests the equally high value and dignity which God attached to the roles of both men and women (Gen 1:26-27, 2:18; Gal 3:28).

 Gen 1:26 And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

 Gen 1:27 So God created man in his ownimage, in the image of God created he him; male and female created he them.